augustolfp/adidas-runstatic-2-strava/src/Pages/Instructions/instructions.md

 ---

-## 1. Request you Data from Adidas
+## 1. Request your Data from Adidas

 Go to the [Adidas Runstatic](https://www.runtastic.com/) webpage, Login into your account, and ask for a data export.
 It may take some days, but you will receive an e-mail telling your Data is ready for download.